sage-code/eve/manual/structure.md

 return;
 ```

-## Method name
+**Notes:**
+* symbol ":" after method is mandatory, like for any other declaration,
+* parameters are optional but empty list () is required if there are no parameters,
+* results are optional but => () is required if there are no results.

+**Method name**
 A method is extending the language with domain specific algorithms.
 It must have suggestive names so that other developers can understand its purpose.
 The methods are doing something, therefore the best names for methods are verbs.

-## Main method
+**Main method**
-If the script is executable using "run" command, it must contain a "main" method.
+If a script is executable using "run" command, it must contain a "main" method.
 This method is executed first.
 If main method is missing then the script is a library and can be imported in other scripts but can not be executed using run command.

-## Parameters
+**Parameters**
 Parameters are defined in round brackets () separated by comma.
-Each parameter must have a name and a type.
+Each parameter must have type and name.
 Using parameters require several conventions to resolve many requirements.
 General syntax for parameter name is:

 ```
  param_name ::= type : name := value ** input parameter
  param_name ::= type @ name ** output parameter
 ```

 1. One method can receive one or more parameters;
 1. Parameters having initial values are optional;
 1. We can pass arguments by position, or by name;
 1. Input parameters are pass by value;
 1. Output parameters are pass by reference;

-## Variadic parameters
+**Variadic parameters**

 One method can receive multiple arguments of the same type separated by comma into one parameter.